 Overnight rides are quite strenuous, involving 6-7 hours riding a day.
 It is, however, a great way for the complete novices to learn how to ride.
-The accommodation is in Basotho villages in basic huts & the villagers supply spring water.
+The accommodation is in Basotho villages in basic huts & the villagers supply spring water (LSL90.00 pp per night).
 Cooking equipment & eating utensils are provided.
 Luggage is carried on packhorses – one packhorse being adequate for 2 people & one guide per packhorse.
-Should your group want an additional packhorse together with the guide, it will cost an extra LSL330.00 per day.
+Should your group want an additional packhorse together with the guide, it will cost an extra LSL400.00 per day.
 A maximum of 10 people for the pony treks.
 Baggage is limited to 12.5kg per person.
 No children under the age of 12 to go on overnight treks.
 N.B.
 Please book the overnight pony treks & guides in advance.

 What to bring (overnight pony trek or hike):

 The weather conditions in the mountains can be unpredictable, so be prepared!
 Torch (Flashlight), sunscreen (the African sun is relentless), sunhat, own water bottle, sleeping bag, own medical aid kit & food.
-In summer bring rainwear, swimwear & a warm jacket.
-Winter clothing must include everything warm!
-Good hiking boots & a warm jacket are essential.
+In summer bring rain wear & swimwear, in winter clothing must include everything warm!
+Good hiking boots (with a slight heel = NB) and a warm jacket are essential.
+No sandals or flip flops or takkies/sneakers.

 One Night Out Treks